 Several studies have proven that poor indoor air quality can have a very real effect on workplace production.
 Not only can it aggravate the symptoms of allergies and asthma, but the pollutants released by copying machines, cleaning supplies, poorly maintained heating and cooling systems, and electrical equipment can cause headaches (even migraines), tearing eyes, and scratcy throats.
 While these symptoms may be fleeting, extended exposure to poor indoor air quality (and you’re probably spending at least 40 hours a week in the office) can result in skin rashes, respiratory issues, and other chronic ailments.
 On the more extreme side, radon or asbestos coming in through split foundations or ceilings can result in cancer and other deadly diseases and a strong concentration of carbon monoxide can lead to sudden death.

 So when someone starts talking about indoor air quality, listen intently because it could be critical for your health and for your home.
-If you are unsure if your home’s indoor air quality is great or poor, call Service Experts Heating & Air Conditioning for a no-charge in-home analysis and we’ll determine your indoor air quality levels and share whole-home air cleaning plans with you.
+If you are unsure if your home’s indoor air quality is great or poor, call Stevenson Service Experts for a no-charge in-home analysis and we’ll determine your indoor air quality levels and share whole-home air cleaning plans with you.